raiguard/kak-live-grep/README.md

 results buffer as you type.
 For example, to add an underline to, use `set-face global LiveGrepMatch +u`.

+The `live_grep_timeout` option allows adjusting how quickly the results are updated.
+Set to a larger timeout for larger projects.

 ## Contributing

 Please send questions, requests, bug reports, and patches to the